-- Make the best use of the remaining time before the start of the hearing sessions as the first statements are needed by Monday 15 September. - Ensure that the timescales and deadlines are adhered to; otherwise examination attendance may have to be rearranged or curtailed at best. - Be aware of the Examination Documents, the supporting evidence and any other relevant material produced by the Council. - Keep looking at the website and/or in contact with the PO.
+- Make the best use of the remaining time before the start of the hearing sessions to prepare for fully participating in the 'round table discussions'. - Ensure that the timescales and deadlines are adhered to; otherwise examination attendance may have to be rearranged or curtailed at best. - Be aware of the Examination Documents, the supporting evidence and any other relevant material produced by the Council. - Keep looking at the website and/or in contact with the PO.

-The Examiner looks forward to meeting everyone in October.
+The Examiner looks forward to meeting everyone in March.